 Day 08 @ Suncheon – Suncheon Drama Film Set

 Still, we had a full free day in this city, and admission into this place was included in the Integrated Pass we’d already bought.
 So, we worked out a plan to visit this set in the morning, and head to the Nagan Eupseong Folk Village in the afternoon.
-The set was about 8 minutes cab ride from Baguni Hostel, and like the previous day when we visited the National Garden, there were few other visitors when we arrived about 25 minutes after the 9AM opening hour on this Saturday morning.
+The set was about an 8-minute cab ride from Baguni Hostel, and like the previous day when we visited the National Garden, there were few other visitors when we arrived about 25 minutes after the 9AM opening hour on this Saturday morning.

 Pictures from our visit!